gecio/gecio.github.io/docs/_imke/managingprojects/projectserviceaccounts/index.en.md

 The service account token is only visible to the user during creation.

-The user can also regenerate a token but the previous one will be revoked.
+The user can also regenerate a token, but the previous one will be revoked.